Hong Kong soccer fans defy Beijing by booing Chinese national anthem

 Tensions between Hong Kong and mainland China have increased in recent years amid calls for greater democracy.
 Mass street protests in 2014 paralysed parts of the city although they failed to secure concessions on electoral reform from Beijing.

-Most of the jeering was from youths, underscoring how the younger generation has become increasingly disaffected by political tension and economic hardship.
+Most of the jeering fans were youths, underscoring how the younger generation has become increasingly disaffected by political tension and economic hardship.

-Security was tight at the Hong Kong Stadium, the venue for the city’s annual Rugby Sevens tournament, where about 10,000 gathered for the match.
+Security was tight at the Hong Kong Stadium, the venue for the city’s annual Rugby Sevens tournament, with thousands of fans gathered for the match.
 The stadium has capacity for 40,000.

 Hong Kong returned from British to Chinese rule in 1997 under a “one country, two systems” arrangement that guarantees a high degree of autonomy, including an independent judiciary and freedom of expression.